rimonim/NLP_for_Cognitive_Science/MineCraft/predicting_questions_README.md

 ![TF-IDF Model Data with Prior and Posterior Predictions](figures/minecraft3.png)

-The posterior predictions look like a straight line on the logarithmic scale - for very short, simple instructions from the Architect, the Builder's response is most likely not to be a repair.
-As total TF-IDF goes up, the probability of repair does too, at first rapidly, them more slowly.
+The posterior predictions look almost like a straight line on the logarithmic scale - for very short, simple instructions from the Architect, the Builder's response is most likely not to be a repair.
+As total TF-IDF goes up, the probability of repair does too, at first rapidly, then more slowly.

 ## Time Since Last Repair